 From India, Delhi

-Dearness Allowance (DA) is applicable generally in Government and Public Sectors.
+Dearness Allowance (DA) is generally applicable in Government and Public Sectors.
 Which private organization gives you an allowance every month because the prices of goods and commodities have gone up?

 There are several indexes and neutralization schemes involved that are beyond the scope of this thread.
 You should join a workshop conducted by the Government/PSUs, etc., on the subject.